solana-developers/solana-cookbook/docs/getting-started/installation.md

 ### Wallet-Adapter

 There is a collection of libraries that can help bootstrap wallet connections within Solana called wallet-adapter.
-    Currently the package supports use within Angular, Vue.js, and React.
+Currently the package supports use within Svelte, Angular, Vue.js, and React.
 Wallet-adapter can quickstart your dApp integration with wallets like [Phantom](https://phantom.app/), [Solflare](https://solflare.com/), and more.

 You can install this library with the following: